Minimal types in stable Banach spaces: Introduction

 \begin{thm} Let $K$ be an uncountably categorical elementary class of Banach spaces.
 Then any non-separable $B \in K$ is prime over a sequence isometric to the standard basis of a Hilbert space (which is a spreading model of a fixed separable $B_0$ in $K$). \end{thm}

-It should be remarked that Theorem \ref{main_theorem_GA} is significantly easier than Theorem \ref{main_theorem}: an attentive reader should be able to deduce it directly from Dvoretzky-Milman Theorem (Fact \ref{Dvoretzky}) and compactness (the ``spreading model'' part requires techniques of basic stability, but is still straightforward).
-One of the main features of Theorem \ref{main_theorem} is that it gives a definable geometric object (a wide type) that generates the basis for the Hilbert space that underlines any non-separable (in fact, any ``large enough'') member of $K$.
-One may ask whether stronger definability requirements hold: for example, whether the Hilbert space itself may be assumed to be type-definable.
-This seems to be a hard and interesting question.
+Let us point out that Theorem \ref{main_theorem_GA} is significantly easier than Theorem \ref{main_theorem}: an attentive reader should be able to deduce it directly from Dvoretzky-Milman Theorem (Fact \ref{Dvoretzky}) and compactness (the ``spreading model'' part requires a bit more, but is nevertheless straightforward).
+One of the main features of Theorem \ref{main_theorem} is that it gives a definable geometric object (a definable wide type) that generates the basis for the Hilbert space that underlies any non-separable (in fact, any ``large enough'') member of $K$.
+One may ask whether stronger definability requirements hold: for example, whether the Hilbert space itself may be assumed to be a type-definable set.
+The answer is ``yes'' in all the examples that have been constructed so far.
+Another interesting question is whether $B_0$ can be chosen to be the prime model in $K$, in which case \emph{every} member of $K$ would be of the above form (a natural next step in the analysis of separable members in $K$).These seem to be natural directions for further research.

 Let us explain some of the basic notions that appear in the statements above.

 A model $B \in K$ is called \emph{prime} over a set $A$ if whenever $A$ embeds into $B' \in K$ via $f\colon A \hookrightarrow B'$, there is an embedding of $B$ into $B'$ that extends $f$.
 A model $B_0 \in K$ is called \emph{prime} if it is prime over the empty set.
 Note that all the embedding in this case are \emph{isometries}.